dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/3-square-roots.md

 ## Introduction

-For the rest of the section, we will investigate the most familiar type of irrational numbers -- the square roots.
-As always, let's start from what we know about square roots first.
+We will investigate the most familiar type of irrational numbers for the rest of the section -- square roots.
+As always, let's start with what we know about square roots first.
 In this lesson, we will learn:

   - the definition and basic properties of square roots.
   - how to properly remove the root symbol.